AntonHedlundFG/GraduationProject/Docs/Report/Anton/ReportDraft.md

 This was a major time sink in the project, and source of confusion.
 The input we received from our mentor Marc was key for solidifying this system's design, especially the separation of Actions and Visualizations using a client-based strategy pattern.
 He also suggested that I develop sequence diagrams ([Actions](#week-3-uobject-replication) & [Visualizations](#week-6-action-visualization)) for the system's flow of information, which turned out to be very useful.

+#### Developing for multiplayer
+Many team members had limited previous experience working with networking and replication, which led to some issues during development.
+We would often find a system that worked perfectly in the developers editor, but that failed to work in a packaged build, or even crash the game entirely.
+It seems in general that developing for multiplayer virtually doubles or even triples the time it takes to develop some systems, including testing.
+It was clear that some of the systems that we were hoping to be able to implement at the start of the project would have to be scrapped, for example Saving/Loading, because of this increased development time.

 #### Debugging in multiplayer
 Trying to fix bugs in multiplayer games is always hard, as the standard IDE debug mode does not work for Standalone mode, which is required to play the game online properly.
 Our main solution to this problem was the extensive [Logging System](https://github.com/AntonHedlundFG/GraduationProject/blob/main/TacticalRogueLite/Source/TacticalRogueLite/Public/Utility/Logging/CLogManager.h) we used to support both debug logging and the ingame combat log.
 It was not a perfect solution, but I am not aware of any other more easily accessible ways to debug online functionality.
 In a larger project, I would allocate far more time early on to establish a proper way to debug multiplayer functionality.